 Policy Uncertainty and Market Stability: The uncertainty surrounding future policies can contribute to market volatility.
 Investors must navigate this uncertainty by staying updated on policy developments and incorporating scenario analysis into their investment strategies.
 By anticipating potential policy shifts, investors can better position their portfolios to capitalize on favorable regulations and avoid sectors that may face increased restrictions.

 International Cooperation and Standards: Collaboration between governments and international bodies to establish standardized climate-related financial disclosures can enhance transparency and consistency in how climate risks are reported.
+Central banks, through initiatives like the Network for Greening the Financial System (NGFS), are developing climate scenarios to help quantify and manage climate-related financial risks.
 These standards help investors make more informed decisions by providing reliable data on companies’ climate-related activities and commitments.
+Regulatory bodies, including the monetary authority, play a key role in shaping policy and influencing market responses to climate-related risks.

 Sustainable Investing Strategies

 Sustainable investing, guided by Environmental, Social, and Governance (ESG) criteria, offers a framework for integrating climate considerations into investment decisions.
+Institutional investors play a significant role in driving demand for sustainable investments by allocating capital to environmentally-friendly technologies and sectors that benefit from climate change mitigation.
 ESG investments may experience performance that is lower or higher than a portfolio not employing such practices.
 There is no assurance that an ESG investing strategy or techniques employed will be successful, and past performance is not a guarantee of future results.

 Positive Screening: Investors can adopt positive screening strategies by selecting companies that meet specific ESG criteria, such as low carbon emissions or strong labor practices.
 This approach helps investors support businesses that are actively contributing to sustainability while potentially enhancing long-term financial performance.